 I have been responsible for creative endeavours since I started making games.
 First as a solo developer, then as a two-man team, all the way up to leading teams of 15 and preparing projects for up to 50 people.

-A single person usually can’t make as much as a well put together and well working team.
-And I don’t believe in the creative genius archetype as a sustainable factor for making impressive and unique creations.
+A single person can’t make as much as a well put together and well working team.
+I don’t believe in the creative genius archetype as a sustainable factor for making impressive and unique creations.

 As Game Director at Forgotten Key, I have been responsible both for my own game ideas, and for projects we have done as work-for-hire for clients.
 I have always welcomed an open atmosphere, and one main objective for me has been to encourage and distribute creative responsibilities in my team.

 Every development task has a great many open questions that need answers as it’s being completed.
-By focusing on experience goals and vision, instead of putting too much effort into detailed instructions, a lot of the creative work and detailed design decisions are transferred to the person working to complete the task.
+By focusing on experience goals and vision, instead of putting too much effort into detailed design instructions, a lot of the creative work and detailed design decisions are transferred to the person working to complete the task.